 cat /dev/null > myfile

-Now you understand the input, output, how to redirect them, how to create your own file descriptor, and redirect to it.
-This is very important in shell scripting.
+Now you understand the input, and output, how to redirect them, how to create your file descriptor, and redirect to it.